Sex positive psychotherapy for people ready to thrive.

 • What is sex therapy?

-Sex therapy is informed talk therapy with specialized training to help people address sex and intimacy concerns that are impacting their quality of life, sense of self, or relationship connection.
+Sex therapy is informed talk therapy to help people address sex and intimacy concerns that are impacting their quality of life, sense of self, or relationship connection.
 I work with adults navigating challenges in the context of self-pleasure and consensual adult sexual relationships.
-These can include, but definitely aren't limited to, sex and aging, desire discrepancy and low sex/no sex relationships, erectile dysfunction, anxiety and embarrassment around sex and masturbation, jealousy, infidelity, low desire, arousal difficulty, sexual avoidance and anxiety, unwanted sexual thoughts or fetishes, orgasm difficulty, pornography concerns, and out of control or compulsive sexual behavior (commonly referred to as "sex addiction").
+These can include, but definitely aren't limited to, sex and aging, desire discrepancy and low sex/no sex relationships, erectile dysfunction, anxiety and embarrassment around sex and masturbation, jealousy, infidelity, low desire, arousal difficulty, sexual avoidance and anxiety, unwanted sexual thoughts or fetishes, orgasm difficulty, pornography concerns, and out of control or compulsive sexual behavior.

 Sex therapy is NOT sex work or surrogacy.
 While intimate and sexual subjects are discussed and processed in the therapeutic dynamic, there is no physical touch or sexual intimacy of any kind.